stevegdavis/POIViewerMap/README.md

 # POIViewerMap
-Place Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
+Point Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
 It allows the user to choose a POI from a fixed list and display them on a map.
 It is orientated towards cycling and hiking.

 **Options:**